FLORIDA STATE UNIVERSITY – Tallahasee, FL

 Florida State University

-Jennifer Hyde enters her 15th season at the helm of the Florida State program as FSU’s winningest women’s tennis coach.
+Jennifer Hyde enters her 17th season at the helm of the Florida State program as FSU’s winningest women’s tennis coach.
 Hyde surpassed Anne Davis (1980-86) with her 142nd career win on March 22, 2014, against NC State.
-Hyde has led the Seminoles to NCAA appearances in 11 of 14 seasons, leading the program to its first-ever Elite 8 appearance in 2018.
-With an exceptional list of accomplishments and milestones from her career at FSU, including an honor of ITA South Region Coach of the Year in both 2007 and 2011 and 2018 ITA Southeast Region Coach of the Year, Hyde looks to again guide the Seminoles deep into the NCAA Tournament again in 2019.
+Hyde has led the Seminoles to NCAA appearances in 12 of 15 seasons, leading the program to its first-ever Elite 8 appearance in 2018.
+With an exceptional list of accomplishments and milestones from her career at FSU, including an honor of ITA South Region Coach of the Year in both 2007 and 2011 and 2018 ITA Southeast Region Coach of the Year.
+Hyde has also coached two All-Americans and 10 ITA award winners.

 CAREER RECORD: 274-211 (.565)/19 seasons